Abdalqadir as-Sufi

-Abdalqadir as-Sufi (born Ian Stewart Dallas; 1930 Ayr - 1 August 2021 Cape Town) was a Scottish Muslim leader and author.
+Abdalqadir as-Sufi (born Ian Stewart Dallas; 1930 - 1 August 2021) was a Scottish Muslim leader and author.
 He was Shaykh of Instruction, leader of the Darqawi-Shadhili-Qadiri Tariqa, founder of the Murabitun World Movement and author of numerous books on Islam, Sufism and political theory.
 Born in Scotland, he was a playwright and actor before he converted to Islam in 1967 with the Imam of the Qarawiyyin Mosque in Fez, Morocco.

 Early life

 Ian Dallas was born in Scotland in 1930 of a Highland family.
 He was a descendant of the literary critic and writer E. S. Dallas.
 He traveled extensively to Greece, France and Italy.

 He spent his young adulthood working as a playwright and TV dramatist, having studied at the Royal Academy of Dramatic Art.
 In 1954, he adapted The Face of Love from Troilus and Cressida, which aired on the BBC; a subsequent theatrical staging was the first major stage role for Albert Finney.
 He worked at the BBC through the mid-1960s; among his other adaptations were film or theatrical versions of Charlotte Brontë's Jane Eyre, William Makepeace Thackeray's Vanity Fair, Arthur Rimbaud's A Season in Hell, Mikhail Lermontov's A Hero of Our Time, and Eugene O'Neill's Strange Interlude.
 In 1963, he had a small role in Federico Fellini's film 8½ as "Il partner della telepata".

 In the 1960s, Dallas was part of the bohemian "Swinging London" scene, befriending many figures in art, music, and film.
 He had an affair with the actress Vivien Leigh, seventeen years his senior, and was a close confidant of Edith Piaf.
 Among his friends was the guitarist Eric Clapton; Dallas gave Clapton a copy of The Story of Layla and Majnun by the 12th-century Persian poet Nizami Ganjavi, which led Clapton to write the song "Layla", performed by his group Derek and the Dominos.